seinecle/blog/_posts/2025-03-10-customer-management-with-stripe.md

 # Why Simplify?

-As an indie Java developer balancing a demanding full-time academic career, managing complex user authentication, account security, and billing flows quickly would have been overwhelming.
-Complex infrastructures not only require substantial maintenance effort but also introduce security vulnerabilities.
+As an indie Java developer developping at nights and weekends, managing complex user authentication, account security, and billing flows would have been simply overwhelming.
 By leveraging Stripe’s capabilities, I completely eliminated the need to handle sensitive user credentials like passwords or payment details on my servers.
 Stripe securely manages everything from subscriptions and payments to essential customer metadata.

 # The Simplified Flow:

 Here's a step-by-step breakdown of how the new simplified approach works:

-1. **User Interaction**:
+1. **Email sent to the user**:

    - Users sign up or log in simply by entering their email address.
-   - Immediately after submission, a unique login link is emailed directly to them—no passwords needed.
+   - This sends them a link to a web page where the 2 paying plans are described.
+Why this detour, since these plans are already visible [on the front page of the app](https://nocodefunctions.com/#input-email-container-anchor)?
+The trick is that this allows to populate the links towards the corresponding Stripe checkouts with the email of the person navigating to the page.
+Simple stuff but that is the essential first step for the Stripe checkout.

 2. **Checkout with Stripe**: